odu-cs625-datavis/public/fall21/syllabus.md

 ## Meeting Times and Course Delivery Method

 This course will be organized based on the "flipped classroom" model.
 Students will be assigned readings and homework that will be due before the class meeting time.
 There will be few, if any, lectures by the instructor.
-Class time will be spent on discussions of the readings and assignments, demonstrations, and in-class work.
-It is essential that each student be fully prepared to participate in class discussions each week.
+Class time will be spent on discussions of the readings and assignments, demonstrations, and in-class work. *It is essential that each student be fully prepared to participate in class discussions each week.*

 This course will be delivered in a hybrid method, with one face-to-face section in a traditional classroom and several online sections available:

 * CRN 18816 - in-person (ECSB 2120)
-* CRN 18819 - WEB2 (in Hampton Roads)
+* CRN 18819 - WC2 (in Hampton Roads)
-* CRN 18820 - WEB5 (in Virginia, but outside of Hampton Roads)
+* CRN 18820 - WC5 (in Virginia, but outside of Hampton Roads)
-* CRN 18821 - WEB7 (in the US, but outside of Virginia)
+* CRN 18821 - WC7 (in the US, but outside of Virginia)
-* CRN 18990 - WEB8 (outside of the US)
+* CRN 18990 - WC8 (outside of the US)

 All course materials, including the link to the Zoom class session, will be made available in Blackboard.
-The audio of in-person class meetings and all materials projected in class will be live streamed via Zoom.
+The audio of in-person class meetings and all materials projected in class will be live streamed via Zoom and recorded for later viewing.
 Unless otherwise specified, online students must meet the same deadlines as face-to-face students.
 All deadlines are based on the local timezone in Norfolk, VA.

-### Instructor Contact and Office Hours

-Dr. Michele Weigle: mweigle at cs.odu.edu, https://www.cs.odu.edu/~mweigle/

-My office hours will be ***TBA***, or by appointment.
-Some office hours will be held via Zoom (see Blackboard for the link to the Zoom meeting room).
-For Zoom office hours, students will be placed into the waiting room if I am already meeting with another student.
-If you cannot attend during regular office hours, please contact me to set up an alternate appointment time.
+### Fall 2021 COVID-19 Policies

+As announced on [June 8](https://www.odu.edu/emergency/news/2020/2/novel_coronavirus_co/update-35), all students who participate in on-campus activites must be fully vaccinated or have received an exemption.
+Unvaccinated students must wear a mask while in class or attending office hours in person.
+I have been fully vaccinated.

+Students who are uncomfortable with participating in the classroom are encouraged to switch to the WC2 section to enable other students who might prefer the face-to-face environment to have a seat.

+*You are strongly encouraged to stay home if you are not feeling well.*

+The provision of face-to-face lectures and live Zoom streams are contingent on the setup of the classroom and supporting equipment, and the general level of COVID-19 activity in the Hampton Roads area.
+If I become uncomfortable with the safety precautions being taken, or feel that the classroom environment and equipment detract from the quality of the course, then I reserve the right to change to a pure web conferencing delivery mode. *Additional notes related to ODU's Fall 2021 semester and COVID-19 may be added to this syllabus nearer to the beginning of the semester.*

 ## Requirements